bancey/query-azure-logs/README.md

 bash filter-data.sh <sni_value>
 ```

 This creates `data/combined_filtered.jsonl` containing only entries matching the given SNI.
+Again depending on the amount of data, this may take some time.
+For example, filtering a 50GB dataset took around 10 minutes.

 ### 3. Analyze Logs in Python